 See the process identified in Board of Trustees' Policies BOT 4.2.3 through 4.2.10.

 1. Faculty members are expected to refrain from engaging in non-collegial behavior towards each other that will threaten or harm the productive environment critical for the progress and success of the unit and the university community.
 The functions of teaching/professional effectiveness, scholarship/creative activities, and service should be free from "incivility, misuse of authority, intimidation, humiliation, retaliation, and infringement upon personal and academic freedoms".
-(Source: President's Cabinet policy 3.3)
+(Source: Senior Leadership Team policy SLT 3.3)

-2. Collegiality should be understood in the professional, not personal, terms, and it relates to the performance of a faculty member's duties.
+2. Collegiality should be understood in professional, not personal, terms, as it relates to the performance of a faculty member's duties.
 Collegiality does not refer to one's view of another's social skills or position on controversial issues, which should not be part of the faculty evaluation process.
-Nor does collegiality require a display of enthusiasm, dedication, or of a good "fit" within the unit.
+Nor does collegiality require a display of enthusiasm, dedication, or "fit" within the unit.

 3. Collegiality is not a fourth, separate evaluation criterion at Grand Valley.
 Only the three criteria specified in the General Personnel Policies (i.e., teaching/professional effectiveness, scholarly/creative activities, and service) are appropriately part of the evaluation process; however, non-collegial behavior can be relevant as a qualitative standard applied to those three criteria during a personnel action and may result in a negative outcome.
 (When non-collegial behavior affects the unit's ability to function productively, it should be brought up under the service evaluation criterion.)

 4. Non-collegiality is normally a pattern of behavior.
 Verified and documented allegations of "repeated and unreasonable activity, or a severe non-collegial act" (Source SLT 3.3), will be considered evidence of non-collegial behavior in the context of personnel actions.
-Concerns about non-collegial behavior must have been communicated in writing to the faculty member by the unit head before they can be brought up in a personnel action.
+Concerns about non-collegial behavior must be communicated in writing to the faculty member by the unit head before they can be brought up in a personnel action.

-5. Academic misconduct, illegal activity, violations of GVSU's discrimination policy, or violations of academic integrity are a separate matter and should be addressed through proper discipline procedures.
+5. Academic misconduct, illegal activity, violations of GVSU's discrimination policy, or violations of academic integrity are a separate matter and should be addressed through proper disciplinary procedures.

 See also the Collegiality Policy Statement in the President's Cabinet Policies [PC 3.3]

 F. Contract Renewals, Promotion and Tenure Decisions